CLAUSE 1 — PLATFORM NATURE, LIMITATION OF LIABILITY, AND CLIENT INDEMNITY

 5.1 Right to Terminate for Convenience

-Either party may terminate this Agreement for any reason or for no reason upon providing not less than [30 / 60] days' written notice to the other party ("Termination Notice Period").
-The applicable Termination Notice Period shall be as specified in the Order Form or Schedule 3 to this Agreement.
+Either party may terminate this Agreement for any reason or for no reason upon providing not less than [30 / 60] days' written notice to the other party.
+The applicable notice period shall be specified in the Order Form or Schedule 3.

 5.2 Effect of Notice

-During the Termination Notice Period, both parties shall continue to perform their respective obligations under this Agreement in full, including the Client's obligation to pay all MRR Fees falling due during that period.
-The Company shall continue to provide Platform access for the duration of the Termination Notice Period, subject to the Client's continued compliance with this Agreement.
+During the notice period, both parties shall continue to perform their respective obligations in full.
+The Client shall continue to pay all MRR Fees falling due.
+The Company shall continue to provide Platform access and Towpal Integration routing, subject to the Client's continued compliance with this Agreement.

 5.3 Cessation of Access